sminnee/brat/README.md

 ### `brat stashtobranch branchname "commit message"`

 Stash the currently uncommitted changes into a new branch, and the check out the branch you were originally on.
 This can be thought of as a slightly more permanent alternative to `git stash`.

+### `brat resolved` and `brat skip`

+These commands are used during conflict resolution.

+ * To resolve a conflict, you should stage all the changes for the resolved commit and then run `brat resolved`.
+To stage changes, you should move them to the right hand column of the GitX commit screen.
+ * To skip a commit that is no longer relevant (for example, the same change was already made in a different way in the central repository), call `brat skip`.
+Remember that this means you will lose your changes, so be careful!

 Known issues
 ------------